 Stories of cameras being taken by animals are not necessarily rare, we’ve already seen a pilfering octopus and a shark pull off an underwater camera heist, but the story below about a South Florida photographer losing his Canon 60D to a full grown alligator still manages to capture our attention for obvious reasons.
 Check out photographer Mario Aldecoa‘s take on how this unusual story came to pass:

-Aldecoa is fortunate that all he lost was his camera after the alligator became agitated enough to feel the need to put an end to his photoshoot.
-Hopefully, this story goes to show that it’s important to respect boundaries and be able to read animals body language when photographing them up close.
+Aldecoa is fortunate that all he lost was his camera after the alligator became agitated enough to feel the need to put an end to his photo shoot.
+Hopefully, this story goes to show that it’s important to respect boundaries and be able to read animals’ body language when photographing them up close.

 Perhaps what is most remarkable about the story is that, after having spent eight months submerged in the bottom of the swamp, Aldecoa’s camera was recovered in a most unusual way.
-During a feeding demonstration put on by park officials, the camera was drug out of the water by an alligator after the camera strap had become hooked onto the animals leg.
+During a feeding demonstration put on by park officials, the camera was drug out of the water by an alligator after the camera strap had become hooked onto the animal’s leg.

-Don't Miss The Next New Article!
+Don't Miss The Next One!

-Join over 100,000 subscribers who receive free photography tips and in-depth articles from PictureCorrect and stay up-to-date.
-Subscribe Now!
+Join over 100,000 photographers of all experience levels who receive our free photography tips and articles to stay current: